JakeKaad/sweety_test/README.md

 ###Bugs:
-* Daily reporting is looking for entries recorded tomorrow.
+* Daily reporting is reporting entries recorded in the future